WHAT’S NEW AND NOTEWORTHY

 OTHER COURTS AND CASES WE CONTINUE TO WATCH

 The Supreme Court is now well into its October 2022 term.
 Along with cases involving high-profile social policy questions, the Court will be addressing important issues in the realm of financial regulation and economics, which have a profound impact on the financial well-being of virtually all Americans.
 In late September 2022, we issued our review of the Supreme Court’s recent decisions on those issues, and we looked ahead to the slate of similar cases the Court will soon be resolving.
-Thus far, the Court has issued only one substantive opinion in this term (relating to veterans’ benefits).
+Thus far, the Court has issued only a handful of decisions this term, the most relevant of which is the Bittner opinion discussed above.
 But as the term unfolds and the Court renders its judgments in more cases, we will be highlighting the outcomes and what it means for the wallets of the American people.

 Over the last few years, we’ve issued a number of reports highlighting the Court’s critically important economic and financial decisions, including reports found here and here.
 In our reports, we also sometimes focus on the Justices appointed to serve on the Court, examining how their judicial philosophy is likely to affect the Court’s approach to financial regulation and administrative law.
 We’ve profiled three Justices so far, including Justices Kavanaugh (here), Barrett (here), and Jackson (here).
 And we’ve examined some of the institutional concerns surrounding the Court, including its shadow docket.

 The overarching message is clear: The Court has a profound impact on the economic well-being of every American who is working, saving, and investing for a better standard of living and a decent retirement.
 The bottom line is that anyone who uses a financial product or service—a checking account, credit card, mortgage, student loan, car loan, retirement plan, college savings fund, or brokerage account—should care about the Supreme Court’s decisions.